Protests over remarks on Prophet:Two dead in Ranchi, Howrah simmers, authorities take action against protesters in UP, other states | Law-Order

 An FIR registered was registered at Panvel city Police station under section 37 (1) (3), 135 of Maharashtra Police Act (violating prohibitory orders) against the protesters.
 Cases were also registered at Ganesh Peth Police Station at Nagpur city, City Chowk in Aurangabad city, Shahada in Nandurbar, Kotwali Police Station at Ahmednagar, Sadar Bazar at Jalna and Sadar Bazar at Solapur.

-A case had been registered against over 100 demonstrators who staged an agitation in Aurangabad.
-They have been booked under section 149 (unlawful assembly) and other relevant provisions of the IPC and Motor Vehicles Act, an official from the Begumpura police station said.
+A case had been registered against over 100 demonstrators who staged an agitation in Aurangabad under section 149 (unlawful assembly) and other relevant provisions of the IPC and Motor Vehicles Act, an official from the Begumpura police station said.

-Meanwhile, a large number of Muslims staged a protest in front of a police station in Nashik city demanding action against a netizen for allegedly posting derogatory material about Prophet Mohammad.
-Senior police officers, including commissioner of police Jayant Naiknavare, rushed to the spot and pacified the protesters.
-A case was registered under section 153 (Wantonly giving provocation with intent to cause riot), and other charges under the Indian Penal Code (IPC) at the cyber police station.
-BJP's controversial Bhopal MP Pragya Singh Thakur came out in support of Sharma, saying that if anybody insults Hindu deities, then such people would be told the ''truth''.
+BJP's Bhopal MP Pragya Singh Thakur, who has often courted controversies with her remarks, came out in support of Sharma, saying that if anybody insults Hindu deities, then such people would be told the ''truth''.

+After Thakur's comments made here on Friday, the opposition Congress in Madhya Pradesh sought a clarification from the BJP on its stand.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)